NimVek/pipboy/README.md

 ## Usage

-To use this code you can install it with `python -m pip install .` or for development you can use `poetry install`.
+To use this code you can install it with `python -m pip install .` and then run with `pipboy`.
+Or use `poetry install` and `poetry run pipboy` to run in virtual environment.

 | Command | Description |
 |---|---|